 “The first thing that must change is the relationship between the sexes.
 Humanity has two parts, men and women, and we ought to be walking hand in hand; instead there is antagonism, and it will last as long as the ‘stronger’ half controls, or think it controls, the ‘weaker’ half.”
 [The Red Virgin: Memoirs of Louise Michel, p.
 139]

-Women’s Vigilance Committee; When the French government of Thiers abandoned Paris to the Prussian invaders on January 28th 1871 the 229,000 people left in Paris organised resistance against them.
+Women’s Vigilance Committee; When the French government of Adolphe Thiers abandoned Paris to the Prussian invaders on January 28th 1871 the 229,000 people left in Paris organised resistance against them.
 Then on March 26th they formed a Municipal Council to run Paris as a Commune.
 Louise Michel was in charge of the Womens Vigilance Committee, whose work allowed for the self-organisation of women in various ways, and set up a network of hospitals.
-Subsequently exiled for her part in the Commune to New Caledonia she was converted to Anarchism by Nathalie Lemel and consequentially started teaching in Noumea and amazingly also helped the local Kanakas people resist French colonial administration in 1878.
-On her return she taught, gave public lectures and was active in the political First International, spending some time in England to avoid harassment in France where she helped set up the first libertarian school at 19 Fitzroy Square near UCL.
+Subsequently exiled for her part in the Commune to New Caledonia she was converted to Anarchism by Nathalie Lemel and consequentially started teaching in Noumea and amazingly also helped the local Kanaks people resist French colonial administration in 1878.
+On her return she taught, gave public lectures and was active in the political First International, spending some time in England (to avoid harassment in France) where she helped set up the first libertarian school at 19 Fitzroy Square near University College London.

-Queens of Context today; So I will conclude with a brief shout out to women who have influenced or worked with the Learner-Generated Contexts Research Group starting with the inimitable;
+Queens of Context today; As well as my Women of #PurposEd Education curation I will conclude with a brief shout out to women who have influenced or worked with the Learner-Generated Contexts Research Group starting with the inimitable;

-Rose Luckin; Who started the Learner-Generated Contexts group off by suggesting that lastfridaymob become a research group and paying for a critical awayday when we pulled our original ideas together as A Coincidence of Motivations leading to Agile Configurations.
-She also provided the Ecology of Resources model as the basis of our thinking and has been part of a team that has built both a Facebook (Cybrarian) and an iPad 2 (Homework) as she Redesigns Learning Contexts.
+Rose Luckin; Who started the Learner-Generated Contexts group off by suggesting that lastfridaymob become a research group.
+She paid for a critical awayday when we pulled our original ideas together as A Coincidence of Motivations leading to Agile Configurations.
+She also provided the Ecology of Resources model as the basis of our thinking and has been part of teams that have built both a prototype Facebook (Cybrarian) and iPad 2 (Homework) before the more famous editions.
+She focusses on project work as she Redesigns Learning Contexts.
 Seriously underrated as an academic, here she is discussing participatory science.

 Katerina Avramides; Who gave us the term epistemic cognition, still a great quote for clearing the room, but it is what academia should be focussing upon; all our studies in fact.
 If I dont want to scare people off by talking about heutagogy, I can always go Greek and discuss epistemic cognition (or think for yourself if we want the conversations to continue)

-Wilma Clark; a Trojan in keeping us going, but also developed the obuchenie interpretation of the Open Context Model of Learning after pointing out that the Russian obuchenie is the same word for learning and teaching, so it was a lot easier for Vygotsky to go constructivist, as there weren’t the same barriers to break down as in Engish.
+Wilma Clark; a Trojan in keeping us going, but also developed the obuchenie interpretation of the Open Context Model of Learning after pointing out that in Russian the same word, obuchenie is used for both learning and teaching, so it was a lot easier for Vygotsky to go constructivist, as there weren’t the same conceptual barriers to break down as in Engish.

-Eileen Scanlon; a stalwart supporter of our work and developer of the nQuire toolkit.
+Eileen Scanlon; now an Emeritus Professor and a stalwart supporter of our work who developed the nQuire toolkit.
 Gave a wonderful presentation in our session on ‘Does technology promote non-knowledge‘ and a key promoter of e-science and participatory science.

 Helen Keegan; is only one of a brilliant group of women at Salford University including Frances Bell and Cristina Costa.
 Her work, and behaviours, concerning digital identity is also helping point the way forward to us as we start thinking about Ambient Learning Cities.